 Sherry Ballard, Crystal Rogers’ children file wrongful death lawsuit against murder suspect Brooks Houck

 LOUISVILLE, Ky.
-(WAVE) - In a newly released court document, Sherry Ballard is suing murder suspect Brooks Houck for the wrongful death of her daughter, Crystal Rogers.
+(WAVE) - In a newly released court document, Sherry Ballard and the four children of Crystal Rogers are suing murder suspect Brooks Houck for the wrongful death of Rogers.

 Houck was charged by the Nelson County Grand Jury with murder and tampering with physical evidence in connection to the Rogers case back in September.